OpenOrienteering/mapper/touch-mode.md

 authors:
   - Kai Pastor
   - Thomas Schoeps
-keywords: Android, Touch Mode
+keywords: Touch Mode, Android
-edited: 19 September 2020
+edited: 20 September 2020
 ---

 ## Using the Mapper app in "Touch Mode"

-The "Touch Mode" is a variation of the user interface which is always active on Android devices.
+The "Touch Mode" is an alternative user interface which is always active on Android devices.
 It can be activated on PCs, too.

 In Touch Mode, the map editor is different from the desktop version.
 It offers